NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 # Comparative Analysis Using the ParametricAnalysisTool (PAT)

-PAT removes the need to hand edit each model to try out different architecture, energy efficiency measures, and mechanical systems.
-PAT will apply scripts to your baseline model and let you quickly compare many alternatives.
+PAT removes the need to hand edit each model to try out different architectures, energy efficiency measures, and mechanical systems.
+PAT applies scripts to your baseline model and lets you quickly compare many alternatives.
 OpenStudio has developed a workflow that allows energy modelers to create and run a customized parametric analysis using commercially available cloud computing services.
 This workflow will enable anyone to perform powerful parametric studies in a reasonable time for a relatively low cost.

 ___________________